PASTAplus/auth/docs/api/resource.md

   authenticated: changePermission
 ```

-- If `parent_resource_key` is provided, the effect will be a "prune and graft" operation, where the resource and all its children is moved to a new parent.
-If `parent_resource_key` is `None`, the resource will be moved up the root level.
+- If `parent_resource_key` is provided, the effect will be a "prune and graft" operation, where the resource, with all its descendants, is moved to a new parent.
+If `parent_resource_key` is `null`, the resource will be moved up to the root level (or a no-op if the resource is already at the root).
 If `parent_resource_key` is not provided, the resource will remain a child of its current parent.

 ## Delete Resource